basho/basho_docs/source/languages/en/java/cookbooks/fetchingdata.md

 In Riak data is stored in buckets.
 Those buckets have a number of options and tunable parameters, one of which is whether or not to allow sibling records.
 By default, a bucket does **not** allow sibling creation.
 The Riak Java client is somewhat built around this in that at the most basic level, you can simply say "fetch the data associated with this key" and the single object that is currently in Riak referenced by that key will be returned.

 This of course does not reflect how you must use the client if your application is doing a typical read/modify/write cycle and you have multiple threads or instances of your application causing concurrency.
-We'll discuss that in the [[advanced section|fetchingdata#advanced]] below.
+We'll discuss that in the [[advanced section|Riak Java Client Fetching Data#advanced]] below.

 With that in mind, the following basic examples show how you can retrieve data from Riak.